-There is no guarantee that the results of further clinical trials of MarzAA or DalcA will be positive or will not generate unanticipated safety concerns.
-If neutralizing antibodies or other adverse events in patients receiving either MarzAA or DalcA lead to concerns about patient safety, the long-term efficacy, or commercial viability of either product candidate, development of such product candidate could be halted.
-Each product candidate requires substantial additional trials and other testing before being approved for marketing.
+The failure of MarzAA to achieve successful clinical trial endpoints, delays in clinical development, unanticipated adverse side effects, the cessation of clinical development or any other adverse developments or information related to MarzAA, CB 4332 or our other product candidates would significantly harm our business, its prospects and the value of the Company's common stock.
+There is no guarantee that the results of further clinical trials of MarzAA will be positive or will not generate unanticipated safety concerns.
+If neutralizing antibodies or other adverse events in patients receiving either MarzAA lead to concerns about patient safety, the long-term efficacy, or commercial viability of MarzAA could be halted.
+Depending on the availability of additional capital, we may also delay or terminate clinical development of MarzAA.

-MarzAA and DalcA are not expected to be commercially available in the near term, if at all.
-Further, the commercial success of each product candidate will depend upon its acceptance by physicians, patients, third-party payors and other key decision-makers as a therapeutic and cost-effective alternative to currently available products.
-If we are unable to successfully develop, obtain regulatory approval for and commercialize MarzAA and DalcA, our ability to generate revenue from product sales will be significantly delayed and our business will be materially and adversely affected, and we may not be able to earn sufficient revenues to continue as a going concern.
+MarzAA is not expected to be commercially available in the near term, if at all.
+Further, its commercial success will depend upon its acceptance by physicians, patients, third-party payors and other key decision-makers as a therapeutic and cost-effective alternative to currently available products.
+If we are unable to successfully develop, obtain regulatory approval for and commercialize MarzAA, our ability to generate revenue from product sales will be significantly delayed and our business will be materially and adversely affected, and we may not be able to earn sufficient revenues to continue as a going concern.

-Even if the U.S. Food and Drug Administration ("FDA") or other regulatory agency approves MarzAA or DalcA, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product and may impose ongoing commitments or requirements for post-approval studies, including additional research and development and clinical trials.
+Even if the FDA or other regulatory agency approves MarzAA or our other product candidates, the approval may impose significant restrictions on the indicated uses, conditions for use, labeling, advertising, promotion, marketing and/or production of such product and may impose ongoing commitments or requirements for post-approval studies, including additional research and development and clinical trials.
 The FDA and other agencies also may impose various civil or criminal sanctions for failure to comply with regulatory requirements, including withdrawal of product approval.
-Regulatory approval from authorities in foreign countries will be needed to market MarzAA or DalcA in those countries.
+Regulatory approval from authorities in foreign countries will be needed to market MarzAA or our other product candidates in those countries.
 Approval by one regulatory authority does not ensure approval by regulatory authorities in other jurisdictions.
-If we fail to obtain approvals from foreign jurisdictions, the geographic market for MarzAA or DalcA would be limited.
+If we fail to obtain approvals from foreign jurisdictions, the geographic market for MarzAA or our other product candidates would be limited.

-DalcA has caused and MarzAA may cause the generation of neutralizing antibodies, which could prevent their further development.
+DalcA has caused and MarzAA or our complement product candidates may cause the generation of neutralizing antibodies, which could prevent their further development.

-Both MarzAA and DalcA are protein molecules which may cause the generation of antibodies in individuals who receive them.
-The Phase 1 clinical trial of MarzAA was a single-dose intravenous escalation trial that would not, compared with multi-dose trials or higher doses administered subcutaneously, be expected to exclude the possibility of an immunological response to MarzAA in individuals who received the product candidate.
-While no antibodies to MarzAA have been observed in a multi-dose subcutaneous Phase 2 trial, there can be no assurance such antibodies will not be observed in the future.
+MarzAA, CB 4332 and DalcA are protein molecules which may cause the generation of antibodies in individuals who receive them.
 Two patients who received DalcA subcutaneously following intravenous dosing developed neutralizing antibodies that inhibit the activity of DalcA.
-There can be no assurance that such antibodies will not be observed in the future, either in the patients who have already received DalcA or MarzAA, or in new patients.
+There can be no assurance that such antibodies will not be observed in the future, either in the patients who have already received DalcA or MarzAA, or in new patients with those products or CB 4332 or our other complement product candidates.
 If clinical trials demonstrate a treatment-related neutralizing immunological response in individuals that causes safety concerns or would limit the efficacy of either product candidate, development of the product candidate could be halted.

-MarzAA and DalcA are in early clinical trials, and all of our other product candidates are still in preclinical development.
+MarzAA and DalcA are in late-stage clinical trials, and all of our other product candidates are still in preclinical development.
 The regulatory path for MarzAA and DalcA is uncertain.
 If we are unable to obtain regulatory clearance and commercialize our product candidates or experience significant delays in doing so, our business will be materially harmed.